albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 The default directory to save the flight plans for the GNS units is ``C:\ProgramData\Garmin\GNS Trainer Data\GNS\FPL`` for all simulators.

-The directory will be created automatically by *Little Navmap* on first export if it does not exist.
+You may have to create the directory manually if it does not exist.

 .. _flight-plan-formats-rxpgtn: